fortrabbit/docs/11.concepts/incoming-firewall.md

 ---
 reviewed:  2023-08-30 08:09:43
-title:     Web Application Firewall
-excerpt:   'Incoming firewall: Protection against common attacks and harmful requests'
+title:     Web Application Firewall navigation.excerpt:   'Incoming firewall: Protection against common attacks and harmful requests'
 lead:      Bots and crawlers scan your website for vulnerabilities and content.
 Even unsuccessful requests do harm by consuming hosting resources and spamming logs.
 ---